 A Semi-continuous cell is incorrectly formatted.
 Correct the formula and the validity of the arguments in the cell below.
-The format should be '=WBSEMIC(lower, upper, cells)', where 'min' and 'max' are constant numbers, and 'cells' must refer to adjustable cells.
+The format should be '=WBSEMIC(lower, upper, cells)', where 'min' and 'max' are constant numbers, and 'cells' must refer to adjustable or variable cells. -cell address-

 There is an incorrectly formatted WBSEMIC function in the model.
 A WBSEMIC function cell must use the format: =WBSEMIC(lower, upper, cells), where lower and upper are numbers, and cells is a reference to the cells you want the semic-continuous on.
-The cell reference should be to an adjustable cell.
+The cell reference should be to adjustable or variable cells.
 For more information on range values refer to section Integer...|Semi-continuous.